552nd ACW puts readiness on display for Fifteenth Air Force commander

 |0

-This work, 552nd ACW puts readiness on display for Fifteenth Air Force commander [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 552nd ACW puts readiness on display for Fifteenth Air Force commander, by Kimberly N Woodruff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT